Alisafa60/airo-wave/README.md

 <br><br>
 <!-- How to run -->
 <img src="./readme/title10svg"/>
-> To set up Coffee Express locally, follow these steps:
+> To set up AiroWave locally, follow these steps:

 ### Prerequisites